retroelec/T-HMI-C64/README.md

 ### Keyboard

-Keyboard inputs are sent to the ESP32-S3 via BLE.
+Keyboard inputs are sent to the ESP32-S3 via BLE or Wi-Fi.
 Three bytes must be sent for each key press:

 - Value for the $DC00 register
 - Value for the $DC01 register